-Clubs to meet over stadia funding delay
+Hargey meets with NIFL & IFA over funds

 Last updated on .From the section Irish

-NIFL clubs are set to meet next Monday to discuss the latest delay of the £36m sub-regional stadiums funding programme after the collapse of the Executive.
+Communities Minister Deirdre Hargey has met with the Northern Ireland Football League and the Irish FA to discuss the sub-regional stadiums funding plan.

-Communities Minister Deirdre Hargey says the funding has not been shelved and her department's proposal is "ready to go".
+The minister said earlier this week the funding has not been shelved and her department's proposal is "ready to go".

-The move has been widely criticised in the local football community.
+The delay has been widely criticised in the local football community.

+Ms Hargey said she will work with representatives of the IFA and NIFL to "progress this project to the next stage".

+"I welcomed the opportunity to reaffirm my commitment and intention to deliver this much needed scheme which will benefit football at all levels," said the minister.

 The Executive committed £36m to the development of local football stadiums in Northern Ireland in 2015.

-However, the minister reiterated that the programme could not progress without Executive sign-off.
+However, the minister said that the programme could not progress without Executive sign-off.

 The Executive collapsed earlier in February when Paul Givan resigned as first minister.